 The most important way to ensure a child's success and positive school experience is through good communication.
 Without it, we all miss out on enriching opportunities.
-Be sure to do your part by reading all information in the weekly envelopes, stopping by the bulletin board daily, attending monthly PTA meetings, and asking questions.
+Be sure to do your part by reading all information in the weekly envelopes, checking our websites every Thursday for updates, attending monthly PTA meetings, and asking questions.
 Forest Hill School staff and PTA board members are happy to answer any questions you might have.